Comparing different subgradient methods for solving convex optimization problems with functional constraints: Dual subgradient method (DSG)

 \section{Dual subgradient method (DSG)}

-In this section, we provide an alternative dual subgradient method for problem \eqref{eq:CCOP}.
-Originally developed by Metel and Takeda in \cite{metel2020dual}, the dual subgradient method involves a single dual variable when they consider the Lagrangian function of problem \eqref{eq:max.con.problem} with the single constraint $\overline{f}(x)\le 0$.
-Our dual subgradient method is a generalization of Metel-Takeda's result and based on the Lagrangian function of problem \eqref{eq:CCOP} with several dual variables.
+This section provides an alternative dual subgradient method for \eqref{eq:CCOP}.
+Initially developed by Metel and Takeda in \cite{metel2021primal}, the dual subgradient method involves a single dual variable for problem \eqref{eq:max.con.problem} with the single constraint $\overline{f}(x)\le 0$.
+Our dual subgradient method is a generalization of Metel--Takeda's result and is based on the Lagrangian function of problem \eqref{eq:CCOP} with several dual variables.

 Consider the following Lagrangian function of problem \eqref{eq:CCOP}:

 for $x\in\R^n$, $\lambda\in \R_+^m$ and $\nu \in\R^l$.
 Here